-Having built the graph capturing the interaction between all pairs of features across images, recursive clustering is performed on this graph.
+Having built the graph capturing the interaction between all pairs of features across images, recursive clustering is performed on this graph represented via M_R .
 At each step, the graph is clustered into two clusters.
-The properties of each cluster is analyzed, and one or both of the clusters are further separated into two clusters, and so on.
+The properties of each cluster are analyzed, and one or both of the clusters are further separated into two clusters, and so on.
 If the variance in the correlation adjacency matrix corresponding to a certain cluster (subgraph) is very low but with a high mean, it is assumed to contain parts from a single object, and is hence not divided further.
 Every stage in this recursive clustering adds to the structure of the hSO being learnt.
-It can be verified for the example shown in Figure 5, where the hSO learnt would be the one shown in Figure 1.
 Since the statistics of each of the clusters formed are analyzed to determine if it should be further clustered or not, the number of foreground objects need not be known a priori.
-We use normalized cuts [36] to perform the clustering.
-The code provided at [37] was used.
+We use normalized cuts [37] to perform the clustering.
+The code provided at [38] was used.
 This is the splitting step.

-As stated earlier, transformations of objects in the scene could lead the correlation values for a pair of features to be small, even if the corresponding objects are the same or are at similar locations in images (except under different transformations).
-This could lead us to cluster a cloud of features corresponding to the same object into multiple clusters during the splitting step.
-If the transformations are significant, such as rotation of a relatively large object, the correlation among the parts of the object that are far may seem lower than the correlation among parts that lie on two different objects that are at similar locations across images.
-Thus, early on in the above splitting stage (at higher levels in the hSO), a single object may have been broken down into multiple clusters, even before two different objects in the scene have been separated.
-Although in the subsequent stages in splitting, the parts on different objects would be separated into different clusters, the different clusters formed from the same object early on can not be re-combined.
-To rectify this, the geometric consistency score computed in Section 2.2 (averaged across all images containing these features) is now re-considered.
-All pairs of clusters formed at the end of the splitting stage are examined and those that are in fact geometrically consistent are merged together, since they are likely to lie on the same object.
+As stated earlier, transformations of objects in the scene could lead the correlation values for a pair of features to be small, even if the corresponding objects are the same or are at similar locations in images (but only under different transformations).
+If the transformations are significant, such as rotation of a relatively large object, the correlation among the parts of the object that are further apart may seem lower than the correlation among parts that lie on two different objects however are at similar locations across images.
+This is illustrated in Figure 4.
+Thus, early on in the above splitting stage (at higher levels in the hSO), a single object may have been broken down into multiple clusters, even before two different objects in the scene are separated in subsequent steps, and these can not be recombined.
+To rectify this, the geometric consistency score computed in Section 2.2 M_G is now reconsidered.
+The score is averaged across all images containing these selected foreground features.
+Due to this accumulation of statistics across images, the noise is significantly suppressed than while considering only a pair of images as was done in Section 2.2.
+All pairs of clusters formed at the end of the splitting stage are examined and those that are in fact geometrically consistent according to these accumulated statistics, are merged together, since they are likely to lie on the same object.
 This is repeated till no two clusters are geometrically consistent.
-For every merge, among the levels at which these individual clusters were placed in the hSO before merging, the merged cluster is placed at the lowest level, since correlation was underestimated, and redundant nodes are removed.
+For every merge, among the levels at which these individual clusters were placed in the hSO before merging, the merged cluster is placed at the lowest level (since correlation was under-estimated), and redundant states are removed.
+This is illustrated in Figure 4.
 This gives us the final hSO structure.
 The merging step attempts to ensure that the final clusters of features do in-fact correspond to objects in the scene.
 This split and merge approach to clustering is similar in philosophy to that used in the image segmentation literature.